Datos02-UFM/Cache-implementation/README.md

 # Cache implementation

 ### User Story
-As a search application API user I want to be able to get related information to some keywords I may enter in a simple form.
-And keep those searches in my history so I can run same search again.
+*As a search application API user I want to be able to get related information to some keywords I may enter.
+And keep those searches in my history.*

 ### Requirements